PheonixRiseOfTheSapience/AegisSapience-X11-License/README.md

 6. Binding Nature and Protections Against Misuse
 6.1.
 This License and any Alternative Licenses are subject to the protections outlined in Sections 4, 5, and 6 regarding circumvention, reverse engineering, or misuse.
 6.2.
-Any violation of these protections invalidates rights under the original [Your Name or Entity] License and any Alternative Licenses derived from it.
+Any violation of these protections invalidates rights under the original PheonixRiseOfTheSapience X11 License and any Alternative Licenses derived from it.

 7. Warranty Disclaimer and Liability Limitation
 THE LICENSE IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.

-Jurisdiction and Governing Law
+8. Jurisdiction and Governing Law
 8.1.
 This License shall be governed by and construed under the laws of [Your Jurisdiction].
 8.2.
 Disputes shall be subject to the exclusive jurisdiction of the courts of [Your Jurisdiction].

-Repository Reference
+9. Repository Reference
 9.1.
 This License, and any changes to it, can be found at the following repository: [Your Repository URL].
 9.2.
 All modifications and updates to this License will be documented and published in the repository mentioned above.

-Protection of File Directory and Subdirectories
+10. Protection of File Directory, Subdirectories, Source Code, Software, Services, Materials, and Documentation 10.1.
-10.1.
 This License applies to the entire file directory and its subdirectories, including all files and folders within the repository.
 10.2.
 This License covers both private and public repositories, ensuring that the terms apply regardless of the repository's visibility.
 10.3.
 The term "file directory" includes any file system on any computer machine.